A Step by Step Guide To Cleaning and Sealing a Deck

 So you're looking to seal your deck but you don't know where to start?
 Well we're here to help you out.

-The first step is performing a water test.
-This is the easiest way to ensure that the wood can absorb sealer or finish.
-Simply sprinkle a little water on the deck.
-If the water soaks in immediately, the deck can be sealed.
+Sealing a deck can be a costly and time-consuming process.
+You certainly don't want to undertake this project if you don't need to.
+Before starting or buying any materials, you'll first want to make sure the wood is ready to accept a sealant.
+The first step in accomplishing this is called a water test.
+The water test is the easiest way to ensure that the wood can absorb sealer or finish.
+Either wait for it to rain or sprinkle a little water on your deck.
+If the water soaks in immediately, the wood on your deck is ready to absorb a sealant.
 If it beads up or stands on the deck, your deck may not need sealing yet.

 Before sealing the deck, you'll want to get it ready.
 This process begins simply by removing all furniture from the deck area.
 If there are plants or shrubs near the deck, you'll want to protect them by spraying them with water and then covering them with plastic.
 Water and covering your nearby plants keep them from getting too hot and protects them from the stain.
 Also, cover any nearby wood structures, such as siding or benches that you don't want to stain.
 Next, you'll want to inspect your deck flooring for any loose planks, splinters, or breaks.
 Replace any boards that can't be easily repaired and be sand down any rough surfaces and splinters you find.